OCCAOnline Rules of the Court of Criminal Appeals

 Rule 5.3 Duties of Court Clerks and Court Reporters

-2. When an evidentiary hearing is held in a non-capital case pursuant to Section 1084 of Title 22 and a notice of post-conviction appeal is filed with the court clerk and served on the court reporter within ten (10) days of the filing of the order granting or denying post-conviction relief, the court clerk and court reporter shall ensure the record and transcript of the proceedings on the application are completed and notice of completion of record is filed with this Court within thirty (30) days of the filing of the order.
+2. When an evidentiary hearing is held in a non-capital case pursuant to Section 1084 of Title 22 and a notice of post-conviction appeal is filed with the court clerk and served on the court reporter within twenty (20) days of the filing of the order granting or denying post-conviction relief, the court clerk and court reporter shall ensure the record and transcript of the proceedings on the application are completed and notice of completion of record is filed with this Court within thirty (30) days of the filing of the Notice of Post-conviction Appeal.
 Except for the specific time requirements of this Rule, the provisions of Rule 2.3(B) apply.

 Return to OCCA Online